gebi/check-receiver/README.md

 Install
 -------

-Section on how to compile nagios-receiver and put it on the server
+Section on how to compile check-receiver and put it on the server

 Install go on your system: